 A Life Without Limbs: Nick Vujicic

-A picture of Nick Vujicic, a man without limbsToday I was viewing Shelly Terrell's blog, and I came across a video she had posted.
+Today I was viewing Shelly Terrell's blog, and I came across a video she had posted.
 This video is extremely moving, and I think it could really minister to anyone.
 I think it is especially great for teachers because we will have students like the man in the movie.
 Our influence as teachers will have a huge impact on our students' lives.
 This video shows how one man's encouragement and belief can change another man's life.

 To View The Butterfly Circus